Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'get-prompt-optimization-job' (singular) or other search tools.
-No context on prerequisites or exclusions.
+No guidance is provided on when to use this tool versus alternatives such as 'get-prompt-optimization-job' or 'cancel-prompt-optimization-job'.
+There is no mention of prerequisites or typical use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.